Axurios/MD_tdlog/README.md

 and in the "Select Theta file" : "theta.pkl" preferably or "theta_md.pkl"
 (like in main_interface.png)

 ## What does it do ?

+The applications was designed for researchers from the CEA Paris-Saclay working on the prediction of molecular dynamics.
+Their goal is to train a prediction model using the Fisher Divergence metric instead of the RMSE.
+However, training the model with this metric would take too long because of the complex formulas that are used for computing gradients.
+We will instead fine-tune the model by adding a linear layer that

+## Loss Landscape button

 The "Loss Landscape" button, located in the bottom left corner, allows users to switch to a second window where they can plot the loss landscape for a selected model and loss function.